 Does White Balance matter in RAW

-The White Balance setting does not affect the image data in the RAW file.
+The WB setting does not affect the image data in the RAW file.
 This setting recorded in the metadata in the file of your camera.
 If you want you can still use it to process a RAW image.
 Any white balance that is applied to the final image is intended only for the purpose of displaying on the LCD screen of your camera and if you also save a JPEG with your raw file.

 How to set White Balance on a camera